 The budget for Madrid’s external marketing activities has increased from what he says was an unrealistic $1,000 per year to $5,000 per year.
-He continues to evaluate whether his budget needs to increase, as his business is new and he has to increase brand awareness and online presence to gain a foothold in his industry.
+He continues to evaluate whether or not his budget needs to increase.

 Madrid concluded that 15% or more is a reasonable amount of gross revenue for new businesses to put toward advertising and marketing.
 Established businesses can reduce that substantially; even as little as 5% of gross revenue could work.
 You can always start small and work your way up.

 Kristin Marquet said her company spends about $30,000 a year on marketing campaigns, tools and outsourcing, which equates to about $7,500 a quarter.